What is Agile IoT looking for?

 Your product plan has to follow the Guide for Applicants.
 It is crucial that you are defining a clear schedule and the results that will be elaborated.
-Please make sure that the Agile IoT team will be able to test and validate your deliverables, if the proposed functionalities/features of your project/product are satisfactory implemented.
-This planning, the commercial product and the commercial results as well as the list of deliverables and a documentation of the developed results will be the main references for reviews and deciding on granting the awards.
+Please make sure that the Agile IoT team will be able to test and validate your deliverables, if the proposed functionalities/features of your project/product are satisfactorily implemented.
+This planning, the commercial product, and the commercial results, as well as the list of deliverables and a documentation of the developed results, will be the main references for reviews and deciding on granting the awards.

 When do I start?

-After the evaluation and selection has ended (scheduled for November 2017) for the selected projects from Open Call 1, and as to your individual project plan.
+After the evaluation and selection have ended (scheduled for April 2018) for the selected projects from Open Call 2, and as to your individual project plan.
 Your plan defines a start and an end-date for your project, in a time span of 6 months after the signature of the sub-grant agreement with the Agile IoT project – our aim is to have all project start latest in January 2018.

 Does Agile IoT define products that shall be developed?